pixilab/net-blocks/README.md

 Make sure the script makes it all the way to "••• DONE!".
 If not, examine the output for errors and correct script and files as necessary to complete the installation.

-If the output shown at the end of the script run does not include your Blocks license number, you need to obtain a license from PIXILAB.
-That license is delivered as a file, which is then (after being transferred to the server) imported like this:
+If the output shown at the end of the script run does not include your Blocks license number, you must obtain a cloud license from PIXILAB.
+The license is delivered as a file, which is then transferred to the server and with and imported to the license system.
+To transfer a license file use scp like this: scp <your-local-file> <user>@<ip-of-your-server>:/net-blocks

 `cmu --import --file <filename>`